 The best chapters - the most proactive ones - understand a very important fact: There is no such thing as the administration.
 There are administrators.
 With names.
 With whom you can work to build relationships.

 New presidents should set up regular check-ins with their campus Greek advisor, with their chapter alumni advisor, their faculty advisor and any other advisor who works as closely with the chapter.
 But really good presidents (and council presidents as well) find an hour to have an annual meeting with those at higher levels.
-The summer may be a good time to do this.
+The spring semester may be a good time to do this.

 Why?
 Not only is it a good educational experience for you, but it's a great way to build a bridge that can be helpful later.
 Be the president that's willing to make that meeting happen.
 Here are some tips: